ManimCommunity/manim/docs/source/tutorials/output_and_config.rst

      - Produces the selected video format.
 Transparent MP4 is rejected because that container does not support alpha transparency.
    * - ``png``
-     - Fast-forwards animations and writes only the final scene state.
+     - Fast-forwards animations and writes only the last frame of the scene.
        This is equivalent to ``-s``.
    * - ``png-sequence``
      - Evaluates the full frame progression and writes every frame as PNG.
    * - ``none``